ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 When creating a tender, the customer selects one of the items (`cause`) from the drop-down list of reasons for applying the purchase contract report.
 If one of the particular reasons is used, the files (documents) that the customer uploads to the contract and changes to the contract (`"documentOf": "contract"` and `"documentOf": "change"`) must be hidden in such reporting procedure.

-Documents are confidential if reporting has one ot the causes:
+Documents should be confidential if reporting has one ot the causes:

     * criticalInfrastructure
     * civilProtection